g-hannah/Algorithms_and_Other/security_challenges/Intel_X64_(Elf)_Sandboxed_Shellcoding_Challenge.md

 size limitation on the size of the shellcode that can be input.

-We need to gain access to the flag in the password file; however, everytime the vulnerable program is run, the name of the password file is changed to a random string of characters (and the file is within a directory, the contents of which we cannot view).
+We need to gain access to the flag in the password file; however, everytime the vulnerable program is run, a random sequence of characters is appended to the flag filename, `.flag_<random charseq>`, which uses a strong cryptographically secure source of randomness, namely /dev/urandom.
+This file is in the directory 'flag', the contents of which we cannot see with our permissions.
 This necessitates creating shellcode that is not as simple as simply opening a known filename and printing the contents to standard output.
 We must open the directory and then read the filename from its directory entry.
 Thankfully, this is at least simplified by the fact this is the only file within the directory.

 All of this means the shellcode necessary to complete the challenge is a lot longer than the limit, which is 50 bytes.